The governors at St Jude's Junior School help us fulfil our vision of excellence in education, kindness in the community and courage through faith.

 Vicki starting teaching in 1991 and has previously worked in schools in Berkshire and Buckinghamshire.
 Having lived in Englefield Green and surrounding area for quite some time, Vicki understands the diverse needs of the village and its children.
 After ten years as a deputy head and keen to lead a school of such high regard, she took up her first headship at St Jude’s in April 2008.

 Xavier moved to Englefield Green in 2005, when with his wife, Hanna, joined Royal Holloway.
-Their eldest daughter, Alexa, has had four happy years at St Jude's and her sister Lulu is now learning and thriving here too.
+Their daughters, Alexa and Lulu, have had four happy years at St Jude's.
 Xavier is Chief Executive of the national charity Sustrans which makes it easy for people to walk and cycle.
 He previously spent ten years in a number of leadership roles at Transport for London after starting his career as a strategy consultant.
 This is Xavier’s first governor role and is excited to be stewarding such an important institution in the local community.

 Dan Boorman graduated as a teacher in 2000 and has since taught in five schools.
 In 2014, he took on the role of Deputy Head at Bishopsgate School, assuming responsibility for safeguarding and pastoral care.
 Dan sits on a number of governing committees at Bishopsgate, including the Education and Finance Committees.
 He has a strong link with the village, in that his wife, Laura, is from Englefield Green and they have lived in the area for over 10 years.
 Dan has a keen interest in modern education and educational leadership and fully believes in the benefits of partnership between local school.